zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

 When a domain name (such as 'zonemaster.net') is submitted to Zonemaster (using CLI or GUI), it will verify the domain name’s general health with a series of tests.
-The different sanity checks and corresponding tests conducted by Zonemaster can be found in the [Test Requirements] document.
+The tests conducted by Zonemaster can be found in the [Defined Test Cases] document.

 <a name="q2"></a>
 #### 2. Who is behind Zonemaster?
-Zonemaster is a joint project between [AFNIC] (registry of '.fr' TLD and several other TLDs, e.g. '.re', '.pm', '.tf', '.wf', '.yt' and '.paris') and the [Swedish Internet Foundation] (registry of '.se' and '.nu' TLDs).
+Zonemaster is a joint project between [AFNIC] (registry of '.fr' TLD and several other TLDs, e.g. '.re', '.pm', '.tf', '.wf', '.yt' and '.paris') and [The Swedish Internet Foundation] (registry of '.se' and '.nu' TLDs).

 <a name="q3"></a>